Search

 Based on Real Cases

-The central question was in which country the proceedings should be initiated and which law applied to alimony and the division of assets.
+The central question in this case was in which EU country the divorce proceedings should be started and which law applied to alimony and the division of assets, involving partners with different nationalities who each lived in a different EU country.

 Method of operation in international family cases